BarryThePenguin/jonno.dev/src/resume/about.md

 ## About

-Passionate about building up new developers, improving experiences between people and technology, and open source projects and software.
+I am passionate about building quality software, with a preference for simplicity and continuous improvment.
+I seek to have a deep understanding of the technologies I use, through continual learning and engagment with open source communities.
+I value diversity of ideas and experiences by building confidence in others, and using my skills and knowledge to help teams to succeed.

-Currently exploring web standards, functional programming and composable user interfaces.
+I am currently exploring web standards, distributed applications, and edge computing 👀